jliujack/yellowcake/content/posts/2021-05-26-new-commercial-registration-rules-provide-fdi-in-shenzhen-with-more-facilitation.md

 **Allowing One License for Multiple Branches in Shenzhen Different Districts**

-Shenzhen took the lead in the implementation of "one license for multiple sites, one license for one district" in China since 2013.
+Shenzhen has taken the lead in the implementation of "one license for multiple sites, one license for one district" in China since 2013.
 This Revised Rules expand the scope of "one license for multiple sites" and no longer require new branch of commercial entity operating across different districts in Shenzhen to apply for the new business license.
 Such commercial entity may merely add the information of the new branch into its current business license.
-This will greatly save the time cost of expanding branches in Shenzhen, especially for chain-like enterprises.
+This will greatly save the time and cost of expanding branches in Shenzhen, especially for chain-like enterprises.

 **Expanding the Scope of Virtual Address Service**